cutestsun/image-finder/README.md

 - HTML
 - CSS
 - JavaScript
-- Rest Countries API
+- Pixabay API
+- Axios

 ## Project Launch

-To see the website in action, simply follow the link: [Image Finder](https://cutestsun.github.io/Image-finder/)
+To see the website in action, simply follow the link: [Image Finder](https://cutestsun.github.io/image-finder/)